emilyeserven/emilyeserven.github.io/_flexfolio/projects/dam.md

 Working in a team was a great experience, and I ended up learning a lot from going through this development cycle.
 Being able to focus on the development allowed me to experiment more and take better care crafting the code.
 I also had time to work on development for another project that was to debut at the same time, which was completely different but relied on React as well.
 Doing both projects at once helped reinforce concepts needed for each, and provided breaths of fresh air from one project if I had spent too much time on it.

 I definitely want to keep on developing this project and using it as a base.
-Hopefully, it will eventually be solid enough to be a worthy contribution to the communities that would value it most.
+In time, it will be solid enough to be a worthy contribution to the communities that would value it most.

 ## Additional Links